B.Sc. (Honours) in Environmental Science

 3.00

-(4) Candidates from International Baccalaureate (IB) must pass in minimum 06 (six) subjects having minimum 30 points.
+(4) Candidates from International Baccalaureate (1B) must pass in minimum 06 (six) subjects having minimum 30 points based on the rating scale used in their curriculum (7, 6, 5, 4).
+Ratings of 1, 2 and 3 will not be considered in point calculation.

-(6) Candidates will have to sit for written test (MCQ) of 60marks.
-Students opting for ICE and CSE must have Mathematics and those who will opt for Environmental Science must have Biology in HSC or equivalent as their compulsory/ optional (4th subject) subject.
-Students opting for ICE, CSE and Environmental Science must have both Mathematics and Biology in HSC or equivalent level.
+(5) Candidates will have to sit for I-hour written test (MCQ) of 60 marks.
+Students opting to apply for ICE and/or CSE must have Mathematics and those opting to apply for ES must have Biology in HSC or equivalent as their compulsory/ optional subject (4th subject).
+Students who are opting to apply for all three departments (ICE, CSE & ES) must have both Mathematics and Biology in HSC or equivalent level.

 (i) Mathematics – 20